 The general rule is that any email list that is over one-year-old, and that is not maintained, is at risk of a high bounce rate.

 At MailPoet, the team flags users that have bounces greater than 5%.
-Any repeat offenders are banned and their accounts cancelled.
+Any repeat offenders are banned and their accounts canceled.
 It’s these kinds of stringent practices that enable MailPoet to maintain its high 98.5% delivery rate.

 If you buy email lists, you have no way of knowing how many of those addresses are valid or still in use.
 This can result in a low email deliverability rate, which can cause issues with your email service provider.